openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 A JSON object containing a list of name/value pairs, where each name identifies a claim offered in the Credential

 * `error`: REQUIRED.
 A key at the top level of a JSON object, the value of which SHOULD be a single ASCII [@!USASCII] error code from the following:
+  * `invalid_credential_request`: The Credential Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, or is otherwise malformed.
   * `unsupported_credential_type`: Requested credential type is not supported.
   * `unsupported_credential_format`: Requested credential format is not supported.
   * `invalid_proof`: The `proof` in the Credential Request was invalid.
 For example, No key proof was provided (the `proof` field was not present); the provided key proof was not bound to a nonce provided by the Credential Issuer, etc.